syncthing/syncthing/CONTRIBUTING.md

  - What operating system, operating system version and version of Syncthing you are running

- - The same for other connected nodes, where relevant
+ - The same for other connected devices, where relevant

  - Screenshot if the issue concerns something visible in the GUI